RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 Some functions are easy, and you can compute them with just a few gates; but others seem to require much more!
 The mystery is that, for many functions, we still don't know how simple they could be, or if there's a clever trick we’re missing.<Ref title="Circuit Complexity" people="Wikipedia" url="https://en.wikipedia.org/wiki/Circuit_complexity" references={references} />

-In this blog post I will try to introduce you to the field, and will walk you through the definitions, methods, main results, open problems, and implications.
+In this blog post, I'll introduce you to the field, walking you through its definitions, methods, main results, open problems, and implications.
 My goal is to convey the core ideas and intuition, rather than be perfectly rigorous.
 Happy reading!